 Enjoy the ambiance of this beautiful village with impressive views of Mont Blanc.
 Stay in a luxurious 5-star hotel in town.
-Dinner is on your own in Chamonix tonight.
-We’ll send suggestions for some of our favorites.
+Dinner will be included at one of your hotel’s restaurants tonight.

 Chamonix – One of the classic hikes in the region leads to Lac Blanc for an introductory dayhike, and this is always a great way to start your tour.
 It’s popular, but unforgettable.